Does your otherwise friendly dog lunge at the end of the leash and bark at other dogs?

 If you have everything in place, it won’t be as hard as you think.
 If it feels hard and unsuccessful, it’s likely you need more space and/or higher rewards.

-So, let’s get started in changing your dog’s emotions and get the focus back on you.
+So, let’s get started to change your dog’s emotions and get the focus back on you.

-As you and your dog start out on your walk, take the time to use some of your dog’s known behavior cues such as his name, sit, down, and hand target.
+As you and your dog start out on your walk, take the time to use some of your dog’s known behavior cues … like his name, sit, down, and hand target.

 If this step is challenging, practice in your yard until the foundation work is laid.